-From bigger budget to more opportunities for disadvantaged people.
-Parliament is calling for new priorities for the next Erasmus+ programme.
+From a bigger budget to more opportunities for disadvantaged people, discover the new Erasmus+ programme.

 What is Erasmus+?